6 nights starting from

 Day 2: Goulandris Cycladic Art Museum, Aristotle’s Lyceum and Amphiaraion

-Our first day takes us to central Athens to see the little-visited, but superb, Goulandris Museum of Cycladic Art, founded, in 1986, to house the collection of Nicholas and Dolly Goulandris with special emphasis on Cycladic Art of the 3rd millennium BC.
-Then to the Lyceum where the philosopher Aristotle taught, once a gymnasium, now nestled within a public park, amidst lavender, oregano, thyme, and olive trees, in the heart of Athens.
-This afternoon takes us to one of the least visited sites on the tour, but also one of the most picturesque, the healing Sanctuary of Amphiaraion, which includes a 4th century BC temple, a beautifully preserved theatre and hostel.
+Our first day takes us to central Athens to see the little-visited, but superb, Goulandris Museum of Cycladic Art, founded in 1986 to house the collection of Nicholas and Dolly Goulandris with a special emphasis on Cycladic Art of the 3rd millennium BC.
+We then visit the Lyceum where the philosopher Aristotle taught, once a gymnasium, it is now nestled within a public park, amidst lavender, oregano, thyme, and olive trees, right in the heart of Athens.
+This afternoon takes us to one of the least visited sites on the tour, but also one of the most picturesque, the healing Sanctuary of Amphiaraion, which includes a 4th century BC temple and a beautifully preserved theatre.

-Day 3: Acropolos Slopes, Temple of Zeus Olympia and Panathenaic Stadium
+Day 3: Acropolis Slopes, Temple of Zeus Olympia and Panathenaic Stadium

-A morning tour around the slopes that lead to the Acropolis reveal a series of sights that most visitors simply bypass, including what is believed to be the world’s oldest theatre of Dionysos, as well as caves and a 35m fissure in the rock with a secret entrance near the Parthenon.
+A morning tour around the slopes that lead to the Acropolis reveal a series of sights that most visitors simply bypass, including what is believed to be the world’s oldest theatre, Dionysos, as well as caves and a 35m fissure in the rock with a secret entrance near the Parthenon.
 In 1941, during the darkest days of the Nazi occupation, two teenagers somehow managed to scramble up the near-vertical shaft at night and took down the swastika from the Acropolis flagpole and replaced it with the Greek flag.
-We then see what remains of the largest Greek Temple of Zeus Olympia and then to the beautiful marble Panathenaic stadium where, in ancient times, athletes raced, boxed and wrestled naked in honour of the goddess Athena.
+Later we see what remains of the largest Greek Temple dedicated to Zeus Olympia and the beautiful marble Panathenaic stadium where, in ancient times, athletes raced, boxed and wrestled naked in honour of the goddess Athena.
 The stadium was rebuilt in 1896 to host the first modern Olympic Games and was used again in the 2004 Olympic Games.

 Day 4: The island of Aegina

-Peaceful during our out-of-season visit, the Island of Aegina, famed for its beautifully preserved 6th-century BC temple, dedicated to the mysterious goddess Aphaia, majestically set high over the pine-clad hills and sea.
-Here, we will examine the secrets of ancient temple-building, including how cranes lifted stone blocks into place with ropes fitted in U-shaped incisions as well as leaving time for a leisurely seaside lunch and stroll along the picturesque waterfront.
+Peaceful during our out-of-season visit, the Island of Aegina, famed for its beautifully preserved 6th-century BC temple, dedicated to the mysterious goddess Aphaia, that is majestically set high over the pine-clad hills and sea.
+Here, we will examine the secrets of ancient temple-building, including how cranes lifted stone blocks into place with ropes fitted in U-shaped incisions.
+There will also be time for a leisurely seaside lunch and stroll along the picturesque waterfront.

 Day 5: Eleusis

-A morning visit to the ancient sanctuary and surrounding temples at Eleusis.
+A morning visit to the ancient sanctuary and surrounding temples of Eleusis.
 Thought to have been in use for more than 2,000 years during the Ancient Greek period, this area staged the fascinating Eleusinian Mysteries - religious initiation ceremonies which took place each year for the cult of Demeter and Persephone.
-Afternoon free.
+Afternoon at leisure.

 Day 6: Cape Sounion, Thorikos and Brauron

-A day out of the city to ancient Attica takes us to Sounion to the Temple of Poseidon perched high above the sea with stunning views, the area of the ancient Athenian silver mines, Thorikos and the Sanctuary of Artemis at Brauron.
+A day out of the city to ancient Attica takes us to Sounion and the Temple of Poseidon perched high above the sea with stunning views.
+We also visit the area of the ancient Athenian silver mines, Thorikos and the Sanctuary of Artemis at Brauron.

 Day 7: Piraeus Museum and home

-Sadly, the Piraeus Museum is usually left out of tour itineraries.
-This is a great loss since it has an exquisite collection of original ancient Greek bronzes.
-Tucked away and very quiet with hardly any visitors the museum allows the visitor to experience the artefacts in a serene atmosphere.
-Then, transfer to the airport for return flight to London Heathrow.
+Mysteriously, the Piraeus Museum is usually left out of tour itineraries, which is a great loss since it has an exquisite collection of original ancient Greek bronzes.
+Tucked away and very quiet the museum allows the visitor to experience the artefacts in a serene atmosphere.
+After our visit here, we transfer to the airport for the return flight to London Heathrow.